KMEX-DT: News operation

 From the moment Villanueva became channel 34's news director in 1968, KMEX adopted a policy that generally has set the tone for Spanish-language television news in the United States, that of "advocacy journalism".
 Villanueva was succeeded by Ruben Salazar, a former writer for the Los Angeles Times, in January 1970.
 General manager Rank managed to outbid the Times for his services, believing that Salazar would complement what Villanueva had started.
 That August, Salazar was killed by riot police.
 A documentary on Salazar's death, Peace... on Our Time: KMEX-TV and the Death of Ruben Salazar, won a Peabody Award for TV public service programming.
-However, the station was also criticized by Chicano activists for moving quickly to shift the station away from the movement within days of Salazar's death; even an anonymous journalist told Hunter S. Thompson in his 1971 Rolling Stone article "Strange Rumblings in Aztlan", "[W]ithin 24 hours after Ruben was murdered, [Danny] Villanueva started tearing up the news department.
+However, the station was also criticized by Chicano activists for moving quickly to shift away from the movement within days of Salazar's death; even an anonymous journalist told Hunter S. Thompson in his 1971 Rolling Stone article "Strange Rumblings in Aztlan", "[W]ithin 24 hours after Ruben was murdered, [Danny] Villanueva started tearing up the news department.
 Now he's trying to ... cut the balls off the news and turn KMEX-TV back into a safe Tio Taco station."
 In its early years, KMEX-TV news was a small operation: in 1978, the station had two camera and reporter crews covering the Los Angeles area, and its newscasts primarily depended on material from United Press International and the local City News Service wire with less local news coverage than station management would have liked.
 The newsroom was in a converted house across the street from the studios.

 KMEX news became known for long-tenured personalities in the market and as a launching pad for correspondents with network careers.
 The Los Angeles Times described Eduardo Quezada, who anchored the news on channel 34 for 28 years, as an "institution"; he left for KVEA in 2003.
 María Elena Salinas worked for KMEX from 1981 to 1987 before becoming a national news anchor, a position in which she would remain for three decades.
 Jorge Ramos got his first job in American broadcasting at KMEX and was tapped to host a morning show; a network executive in town saw the show one day and invited Ramos to Miami to start a national morning show, which soon led to him hosting national news for the network.

 We had to run across the street from our newsroom, dodging cars on Melrose Avenue, to the studio to do the news.